Luis Guillorme

-Luis Miguel Guillorme Gonzalez (born September 27, 1994) is a Venezuelan professional baseball infielder for the New York Mets of Major League Baseball (MLB).
+Luis Miguel Guillorme Gonzalez (born September 27, 1994), nicknamed Luismi, is a Venezuelan-American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Atlanta Braves, Los Angeles Angels, Arizona Diamondbacks, and Houston Astros.

 Early life

 Guillorme was born in Caracas, Venezuela.
-His grandparents immigrated from Spain and he holds dual Spanish and Venezuelan citizenship.
+His grandparents immigrated from Spain and he holds Spanish and Venezuelan citizenship.
 As a child, he modeled his game after native Caracas infielder Omar Vizquel.
 In 2007, his family relocated to Davie, Florida.

-Guillorme attended Coral Springs Charter School in Coral Springs, Florida where, as a senior, he hit .565 with 34 runs batted in.
+Guillorme attended Coral Springs Charter School in Coral Springs, Florida where, as a senior, he hit .565 with 34 runs batted in (RBIs).
 He committed to play college baseball at State College of Florida, Manatee–Sarasota.
+In 2016, Guillorme reported that he expected to apply for naturalization as a US citizen within a year or two.